 If you are interested in purchasing an air conditioner, chances are that comfort is the main reason.
 However, cost is also a major factor.
 You may want to calculate the annual cost of operating an air conditioner to determine whether it is worth the investment.

--geographical location of the house
+- geographical location of the houe

--variance of weather conditions from year to year
+- variance of weather conditions from year to year

--efficiency rating of the air conditioner (SEER or EER)
+- efficiency rating of the air conditioner (SEER or EER)

--size of the air conditioner relative to house cooling load
+- size of the air conditioner relative to house cooling load

--number of occupants in the house
+- number of occupants in the house

--local cost of electricity
+- local cost of electricity

 The output of an air conditioning unit is conventionally measured in tons.
-1 ton = 12000 British Thermal units (BTU’s).
-So a 2 ton unit produces 24000 btus, a 2.5 ton unit produces 30000 btus, a 3 ton unit produces 36000 btus, etc.
+1 ton = 12000 British Thermal units (BTUs).
+So, a 2-ton unit produces 24000 BTUs, a 2.5-ton unit produces 30000 BTUs, a 3-ton unit produces 36000 BTUs, etc.

-The SEER rating is defined as the total cooling output of an air conditioning unit in British Thermal units divided by it’s total energy consumption in watt-hours
+The SEER rating is defined as the total cooling output of an air conditioning unit in British Thermal units divided by its total energy consumption in watt-hours

 You can estimate the yearly cost to operate your central air conditioning system.
 In the Smiths Falls area the estimated cost of operation is calculated by: